FEMA independent study courses can be taken online and on your schedule.

 - Highly Infectious Disease (HID)

-Visit the registration page for more details on registering for a course: https://cdp.dhs.gov/register/application-procedures./
+Visit the complete course listing page for more details on registering for a course: https://cdp.dhs.gov/training/courses//